Skip to content

 What is galactorrhea?

-Galactorrhea (say: “gal-act-tor-ee-ah”) is a condition that occurs when one or both breasts make milk (or a milky discharge).
-The breasts may leak only when the breasts are touched or with no stimulation.
-It can occur in women or in men, but is less common in men.
-A woman who has galactorrhea produces milk even though she is not breastfeeding a baby.
+Galactorrhea occurs when one or both breasts make milk or a milky discharge.
+It’s not related to milk production in breastfeeding.
+The breasts may leak only when touched or on their own.
+It can occur in women or in men but is less common in men.

 SYMPTOMS